2019 tax credit for medical expenses

 - Amounts paid to purchase drugs prescribed by a physician or to obtain an artificial limb, a wheelchair, crutches or a hearing aid

-Taxpayers can claim tax credits for eligible medical expenses for themselves, their spouse and their dependent children under 18 years of age.
-If applicable, taxpayers may also include medical expenses for their other dependants, i.e. individuals that they supported and who lived with them or were dependent on them due to a disability.
-Such dependants can be a child aged 18 years or older, a parent or almost any other individual related to the taxpayer.
+Taxpayers can claim tax credits for eligible medical expenses for themselves and for their spouse and their dependent children under 18 years of age.
+If applicable, taxpayers may also include medical expenses for their other dependants, i.e. individuals that they supported and who lived with them, or depended on them due to a disability.
+Such a dependant can be a child aged 18 years or older, a parent, or almost any other individual related to the taxpayer.

 To qualify for a tax credit, the total eligible medical expenses must typically exceed the lesser of the following: